 LEARNING TO LOVE LIKE JESUS

-What Is Compassion?
+What is Compassion?

-If you enjoy exploring the depths of a words meaning: Compassion is defined as an enigmatic and powerful emotion.
+If you enjoy exploring the depths of words meaning: Compassion is defined as an enigmatic and powerful emotion.
 UCADIA describes compassion as “…the physical synchronization of two people (or more) in the presence of one another in the present moment.”
 Hailing from the Latin stem compati, Compassion means to “suffer with” or to have “co-suffering.”
 To translate even further, Compassion means to have sympathy and empathy, even pity, for others.

 Jesus empathized with people.
 He was the living embodiment of his Father’s unconditional love.
 Race and economic status meant nothing to Him; Jesus always has and always will have time for everyone.